A fast site without slow down.

 And believe me, the results are amazing.

-The first load time of the site can be for example 5 seconds, and during the second load time with a caching system, it decreases to 1 second or even less.
+The first load time of the site can be, for example, 5 seconds.
+Then, during the second load time with a caching system, it decreases to 1 second or even less.

 Thus, a visitor who comes to your site regularly will always have a site that loads very quickly thanks to the caching mechanisms.